gamabuntat/super-slider/README.md

 /* ------------------------------------------- */
 $(sliderID).slider().subscribe(console.log); // subscribe to updates
 $(sliderID).slider({ isScale: false }); // hide scale
+/*
-// cb call console.log will be
+console.log will be:
-//  {
+  {
-//    isScale: false,
+    isScale: false,
-//    id: sliderId,
+    id: sliderId,
-//    cancel?: boolean,
+    cancel?: boolean,
-//    ...options
+    ...options
-//  }
+  }

-// yes, the response also contains a slider ID
+Yes, the response also contains a slider ID.
-// the response also contains a cancellation field that indicates whether the options passed validation
+The response also contains a cancellation field that indicates whether the options passed validation.
+*/
 ```

 ## architecture